Lilian Thuram: 2006 World Cup

 After a brief international retirement, France coach Raymond Domenech convinced Thuram to return to the French team on 17 August 2005, along with fellow "Golden Generation" teammates Zinedine Zidane and Claude Makélélé, as Les Bleus struggled to qualify for the 2006 World Cup.
 Thuram's centre back partnership with William Gallas was to be the foundation for France's progression to the final.
-Thuram earned his 116th cap for France in the group stage match against South Korea in Leipzig on 18 June 2006.
+Thuram got his 116th cap for France in the group stage match against South Korea in Leipzig on 18 June 2006.
 In that game he equalled Desailly's record number of caps, which he broke in the final group stage match, a 2–0 win over Togo in Cologne on 23 June 2006, winning his 117th cap.
 He was named the man of the match in France's semi-final 1–0 victory against Portugal, coincidentally the same distinction he had earned eight years earlier at the semi-finals of the 1998 World Cup.